dazraf/vertx-hot/readme.md

 **Required**

-* `verticleClassName` - the fully-qualified reference to the top-level verticle of your application.
+* `verticleReference` - either the fully-qualified reference to the top-level verticle of your application or a [service reference](https://github.com/vert-x3/vertx-service-factory).

 **Optional**